Olive Oil Cake

 Tips

-1. You’re making this cake often and want to change it up?
+1. Youโ€™re making this cake often and want to change it up?
 Try orange or lime zest in place of lemon.
-Or use vanilla extract, orange blossom or rose water instead of citrus.
+Or use vanilla extract, coconut extract, or orange blossom and rose water instead of citrus.

-2. Same goes for the glaze: flavor to your heart’s content with vanilla, lemon, orange, lime.
+2. The same goes for the glaze: flavor to your heartโ€™s content with vanilla, coconut, lemon, orange, or lime.
 Or top with a dusting of chopped pistachio for festive color and flavor.
+Very pretty to color the glaze pink and top with pistachios.

 Olive oil loaf cake with white glaze on a rack